JSubelj/g910-gkey-macro-support/README.md

 ## Uninstalling
  - Uninstalling can be done with files.txt that was created on install (if you deleted it you can always run the installer again to create it)
  - run command: `cat files.txt | sudo xargs rm -rf`
+ - list pip packages that include g910: `pip list | grep g910`
+ - remove the ones that concern this driver: `pip uninstall ${pkgs to uninstall}`
  - it is also recommended to disable the service: `systemctl disable g910-gkeys`
  - and remove it from system folder: `rm /etc/systemd/system/g910-gkeys.service`
  - you can also delete the configuration: `rm /etc/g910-gkeys -rf`